rich-s-d/C-Sharp-Cheat-Sheets/README.md

         private string name;
 ```
 ### Overloading methods
-Methods can have the same name in a class because the compiler looks method signature, ie., method name, parameter types and number of parameters, not just for not just the method name.
-The return type is NOT part of the method signature.
+Just as constructors can be overloaded, methods can too.
+Constructors and methods can have the same name because the compiler looks at a signature, ie., method name, parameter types and number of parameters, not just the method or constructor name.
+The return type is not part of the method signature.

 ### Properties
 Encapsulate state to control read and writing (get and set) to a property of a type/class.
 This encapsulation is an advantage using a property over a field.